Super Bowl commercials: He Gets Us

 In 2023, evangelical Christian website He Gets Us ran ads during the Super Bowl which depicted Jesus as various modern day archetypes including a cancelled influencer, a refugee, and a struggling worker in black and white.
 A 2024 follow-up featured Christians washing the feet of similar archetypes.
 The organization, He Gets Us, is supported by mostly anonymous benefactors; one of its most prominent supporters is David Green.

 The advertisements were criticized by people on both sides on the political spectrum, with prominent Democratic congresswoman Alexandria Ocasio-Cortez stating that "Jesus would not spend millions of dollars on Super Bowl ads to make fascism look benign".
 On the other side of the political spectrum, Turning Point USA founder Charlie Kirk said that the advert pandered to liberals and said that it was "one of the worst services to Christianity in the modern era".
 The 2024 advertisement drew similar polarized responses as well as criticism from Christian pastors for taking the foot-washing ritual out of its biblical context.

+Ring: "Search Party"

+In 2026, Ring ran an ad during the Super Bowl that demonstrates using Ring doorbells' new Search Party feature to return lost pets, featuring a testimonial from Ring founder Jamie Siminoff.
+The advertisement was widely panned on social media, described as dystopian, with many arguing the ad promoted mass surveillance and used pathos to sell viewers on technology that could be used to remove any sense of privacy from themselves.